 The flu vaccine

-Considering the flu shot: firstly there are several studies on its beneficial effect on health what comes to not catching the flu.
+Considering the flu shot: firstly there are several studies on its beneficial effect on health of not catching the flu.
 Much depending on the year and the flu strains in circulation, it protects from infection at rates anywhere between 10% and 93% (see more over at the CDC for seasonal flu, or a meta-review on the swine flu pandemic).
 In addition, comparing unvaccinated and vaccinated people who do catch the flu, a study in 2014 found that vaccinated people were protected from its gravest effects.
 As reported on the study by Forbes:

 study released this past week shows that among this season’s influenza patients sick enough to end up in their intensive care unit, 91% had failed to receive this year’s seasonal flu vaccine.
 And for those admitted to the hospital, but with less severe disease not requiring an ICU stay, 67% weren’t vaccinated.